Nora O'Daly: Early life

 O'Daly was born Nora Margaret Mary Gillies on 12 August 1883 to John Malcolm and Alice Maud Gillies in Terenure, Dublin.
 Her father had come to Ireland from Scotland in 1878 to work as general manager of the Freeman's Journal.
 Her parents were both Presbyterians but O'Daly and six of her seven siblings later converted to Catholicism.
 She joined the Gaelic League along with her sisters Kathleen and Daisy.

 She and her sister Daisy married brothers James (Séamus) and Paddy O'Daly (also known as Daly) in a double wedding in 1910.
 James O'Daly was an engineer and a fellow nationalist who joined the Irish Volunteers.
 They had four children.

 Easter Rising

 Panel from 77 Women commemoration quilt depicting Nora O'Daly.
 Taken at the 1916 exhibition in Richmond Barracks, July 2019.

 In 1914, O'Daly was a founding member of the Fairview branch of Cumann na mBan, which was attached to the 2nd Battalion of the Irish Volunteers.
-Here she learned first aid, rifle cleaning and sighting, drill and other skills which "might prove useful in assisting the men of the 2nd Battalion."
+Here she learned first aid, rifle cleaning and sighting, drill and other skills which "might prove useful in assisting the men of the 2nd Battalion".
 Her home in Clontarf was used to hide arms and ammunition in preparation for the Rising.
-O'Daly was also in involved in intelligence gathering for a planned attack on the Magazine Fort in the Phoenix Park.
+O'Daly was also involved in intelligence gathering for a planned attack on the Magazine Fort in the Phoenix Park.
 She and another Cumann na mBan member, Bridget Murtagh, collected valuable information on the layout of the Fort, the numbers of soldiers and changes of the guard.